digital-land/design-system/src/digital-land/components/map/README.md

 }
 }) }}

+Use the `geojsonUrls` option to plot mulitple boundaries, it accepts an array of geojson urls.

 ### Plot a conservation area

-This example shows how to use `DLMaps.Map()` to plot a single conservation area extent on a map.

-You can pass an array of urls that all point to geojson files.
-Any geojson that is fetched will be plotted.
+An alternative approach is to provide the url to the geojson in the `data-geojson-urls` attribute.

 {{ designSystemExample({
 "iframe": {